 The first instance I can find of this tactic is actually from the AFL-CIO in January 2010, when the labor group ran a digital campaign in support of financial reform.
 An e-mail with the subject line “Final Notice—Payment Past Due” was for a campaign asking labor activists to sign a petition telling major banks that it was their “final notice” for a “past due payment” for the damage they caused to the American economy.

 Most e-mails in this genre follow a similar formula.
 They feature phrases like “NOTICE: [CANCELLATION]” and “FINAL NOTICE.”
-Some might use an official-sounding beginning of an e-mail address (like SECOND.NOTICE@, or accounting-dept@).
+Some might use an official-sounding beginning of an e-mail address (like [email protected], or [email protected]).
 In the body of the e-mail there is sometimes more deceptive language, like “you are officially on notice” or “imminent cancellation.”

 Granted, within a few sentences, it becomes clear that the e-mail is actually a political fundraising pitch.
 A DCCC official who would only speak on background told me the group trusts that people will quickly understand the difference.